drupalprojects/quiz/README.txt

 support, encouragement, and fun times and I sincerely hope to remain a part of the Drupal community for a long time to come!

+Also huge thanks go to Ejovi Nuwere of http://www.securitylab.net/ for sponsoring further module development after Summer of Code.

 -Angela Byron/'webchick'